 These stories—all true—are examples of parasomnias, which are defined as unpleasant or undesirable behavioral or experiential phenomena during sleep.

 Abnormal things that can happen to people while they are sleeping are called parasomnias.

 Examples of parasomnias include sleepwalking and night terrors.

 While they can be frightening to observe, most parasomnias are harmless and require no treatment beyond some simple safety measures to keep people from injuring themselves during an episode.

 Parasomnias are more common in children than in adults because the condition most often occurs during deep sleep, which decreases as we age.

-Parasomnias fall into two main categories—disorders of REM sleep and non-REM (NREM) sleep.
+Parasomnias fall into 2 main categories—disorders of REM sleep and non-REM (NREM) sleep.